-Semester(s): 2 Prerequisite: One Art Class or Teacher Approval Grade Level(s): 11, 12 IB Visual Art SL encourages students to challenge their own creative and cultural expectations and boundaries.
+Semester(s): 2 Prerequisite: One Art Class or Teacher Approval Grade Level(s): 11, 12

+IB Visual Art SL encourages students to challenge their own creative and cultural expectations and boundaries.
 It is a thought-provoking course in which students develop analytical skills in problem-solving and divergent thinking while working towards technical proficiency, and confidence as art-makers.
 In addition to exploring and comparing visual arts from different perspectives and in different contexts, students engage in, experiment with, and critically reflect upon a wide range of contemporary practices and media.

-66783S1/66783S2 IB Visual Art HL

-Prerequisite: IB Visual Art SL
+IB Visual Art HL Semester(s): 2 Prerequisite: IB Visual Art SL Grade Level(S): 12